Types of Market Failure

 Externalities

 Externalities: spillover effects on third parties not involved in the original transaction.
-These effects are not reflected in market prices.
+These effects are not considered by consumers and producers in their decision to consume or produce.

-- Production: for example, factory pollution causing environmental and health damage.
+- Production: factory pollution causing environmental and health damage, or traffic congestion from delivery vehicles.

-- Consumption: for example, education creating a more skilled and productive society.
+- Consumption: education creating a more skilled and productive society, or vaccinations reducing the spread of disease.

-Without intervention, markets tend to over-provide goods with negative externalities and under-provide goods with positive externalities.
+Without intervention, markets tend to over-provide/consume goods with negative externalities and under-provide/consume goods with positive externalities.

 Public Goods